Generally, clubs were seperated into teen clubs (usually 13-20 years old, no alcohol) and nightclub/lounge clubs (18+, serving alcohol).

 Longhorn (17240 Broadway, Maple Heights) - Popular club in the early-late 70 that featured local bands.

-Medina Hullabaloo (Medina) - The last to open and first to close of the NE Ohio Hullabaloos, ran from '68-'69 or so.
+Medina Hullabaloo (Laurel Square Shopping Center) - The last to open and first to close of the NE Ohio Hullabaloos, opened Dec 9, 1967 and lasted for about a year.
 Hosted the Hullabaloo circuit bands, including Paper Sun, Lost Souls, Hill.
 One of few clubs that published a newsletter (of which many issues have survived! and will be posted).

-Mentor Hullabaloo (Mentor) - Another one of the Greater Cleveland Hullabaloos that hosted the bands in that loop.
+Mentor Hullabaloo (7681 Mentor Ave, Mentor) - Another one of the Greater Cleveland Hullabaloos that hosted the bands in that loop.
 Changed name to the Rock Shop in 1969.
+Opened June 16th, 1967, with the Baskerville Hounds

 Music Box (Elyria) - located in downtown Elyria, one of the top clubs in Lorain County - bands like the Shademen played there often.

-North Ridgeville Hullabaloo/Cyrus Erie West/Spankys (38751 Center Ridge, North Ridgeville)- Started in 1967 as part of the NE Ohio Hullabaloo chain.
+North Ridgeville Hullabaloo/Cyrus Erie West (38751 Center Ridge, North Ridgeville)- Started in 1967 as part of the NE Ohio Hullabaloo chain.
 Renamed after the clubs most popular act when the CE manager had some interest in the club.
-Later became Spankys in the mid 70s.
 Hosted the popular dance bands.

 Oar House (3844 Euclid Ave) - Early 70s club with folk and folk-rock